Amanda Allen: Orlando Pride

 In March 2023, Allen began training with the Orlando Pride of the National Women's Soccer League during her high school spring break.
 In April 2023, she signed a three-year contract with the club, choosing to forgo her NCAA eligibility to turn professional instead.
 She began the team's youngest ever signing and also the youngest debutant, making her first league appearance on May 6, 2023, against Racing Louisville FC at the age of 18 years, two months and 15 days.
 On March 16, 2024, she recorded her first professional assist, a header to Summer Yates in the Pride's season-opener.

-Lexington SC (loan)

 In September 2024, Allen was loaned to Lexington SC of the USL Super League through May 2025.
 In December 2024, Orlando recalled her from her loan, after she sustained a shoulder injury and placed her on the season-ending injury list.

-Halifax Tides FC (loan)

 In July 2025, Allen was loaned to Canadian club Halifax Tides FC of the Northern Super League for the remainder of the 2025 season.
 She scored her first goal on August 2, in a 1-1 draw against Montreal Roses FC.

+Boston Legacy

+On December 26, 2025, NWSL expansion team Boston Legacy FC announced that they had signed Allen to a two-year contract ahead of the Legacy's inaugural season of play.